AccenturePDC/ansible-openshift-roles/README.md

 # General Usage

-The ansible playbook for prepare the requirements of Openshift v3 based from [Openshift Requirements](https://docs.openshift.org/latest/install_config/install/prerequisites.html)
+The ansible playbook to prepare/install the requirements of Openshift v3 based from [Openshift Requirements](https://docs.openshift.org/latest/install_config/install/prerequisites.html)

 ## Export the Shell Variables

+This script assumes that you already have provisioned Centos7 Virtual Machines:

+ - ec2-52-1-2-34-aws.com
+ - ec2-10-1-2-33-aws.com

 ```bash
 # The Ip addresses and hostnames of the hosts in the cluster